War-Nugget/Wildlife-Census/README.md

 # Description:

-An interactive web application that will allow the user to wildlife density of endangered wildlife species based on an input search location coordinates.
+An interactive web application that will allow the user to evaluate population density of endangered wildlife species based on user input of latitude and longtiude.

 # User Story: